How Often Should You Wash Your Dog? A 2026 Guide by Coat Type

 • They’re scratching more than usual

-• The coat looks dull or brittle
+• The coat looks dull

 Some situations require more frequent washing: